-Are wood stoves safe?
+Are wood burning stoves safe?
 This article is designed to provide you with basic information on wood stove safety, including tips on installation, venting, chimneys, operation, and maintenance.
 By following these recommended procedures and methods, you can safely and efficiently heat your home or business with wood.

-If your local code or stove manufacturer’s requirements differ from those detailed here, you must follow the stricter of the 2 sets of requirements.
+If your local code or stove manufacturer’s requirements differ from those detailed here, you must follow the stricter of the two sets of requirements.
 If in doubt, check with your local fire department or building inspector.

 Wood burning stove safety installation

 All operating wood stoves and furnaces require specific minimum distances or clearance between the bottom, top, sides, front and back of the stove and all combustible materials.
 Insufficient clearance could cause heat produced by the stove to penetrate nearby combustibles, causing a serious fire.

 Installation clearances may be reduced from 36 inches or UL-listed manufactured instructions to these lower dimensions by installing a heat shield along the combustible wall.